Stocksbridge: Culture

 The British Steel Stocksbridge Band [sic] is credited with performing "Slaidburn" in the trailer of the 1997 film The Full Monty.
 Stocksbridge Engineering Steels Brass Band has since been renamed to Unite the Union Band.
 Deepcar Brass Band remains locally.

 Nearby Bolsterstone is home to a well-known male voice choir led by male vocalist Alan Rodgers, particularly noted for its performances of Sheffield local carols.

 Stocksbridge has a strong amateur theatre group called Steel Valley Beacon which produces Shakespeare and other plays every year.

 Mathcore band Rolo Tomassi were formed and are still based in Stocksbridge.
 Some of the Arctic Monkeys, and the vocalist of Bring Me the Horizon, are from Stocksbridge and attended Stocksbridge School.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor and the local relay TV transmitters.

+Local radio stations are BBC Radio Sheffield on 104.1 FM, Greatest Hits Radio Yorkshire on 102.0 FM, Heart Yorkshire on 107.7 FM, Capital Yorkshire on 105.1 FM, Hits Radio South Yorkshire on 102.9 FM and Penistone FM on 95.7 FM.

+The town is served by the local newspaper Look Local Newspaper.

 Sport

 The town's local football club, Stocksbridge Park Steels, was founded in 1986 following the merger of Stocksbridge Works and Oxley Park FC.
 Their home ground is Bracken Moor, located at the eastern end of the town.
 The club plays in the Northern Premier League Division One East and also organises many youth teams, for ages 8 to 18.

 Stocksbridge Church was the first to represent the town in the FA Cup, in 1910.